SDSU-Research-CI/SDSU-Research-CI.github.io/docs/softwarefactory/gettingstarted.md

     - Your pod is running once you see the READY column showing 1/1
     - Hit `ctrl` + `c` to stop watching the pods

-At this point the pod is running our container and is executing the command specified in the pod YAML file `sleep infinity`.
+At this point the pod is running our container and is executing the command specified in the pod YAML file: `sleep infinity`.

 ### Accessing the Pod
-Now that the pod is running, lets get a bash shell on the container running in the pod:
+Now that the pod is running, let's get a bash shell on the container running in the pod:

 1. Tell Kuberenetes to launch an interactive shell session using the bash shell
     - `kubectl exec -it hello-pod -n $ns -- /bin/bash`